Andor

 For the past 16 years, Sanctuary 573 has been Eva’s home.
-This is where she was born, where she learned to walk, where she first met Muthr, the robot programmed to raise her.
+It’s where she was born and where she learned to walk.
+And it’s where she first met Muthr, the robot programmed to raise her.

-But it’s also the place where, for the past 16 years, she’s been trying to leave.
+But it’s also the place that, for the past 16 years, she’s been trying to leave.

-Eva’s been told that Earth was once populated with billions of humans but that they poisoned the planet, making it uninhabitable.
-Dynastes Corporation created hundreds of underground sanctuaries, just like 573, to preserve the human race until the earth had time to heal itself.
+Eva’s been told that Earth was once populated with billions of humans.
+But they poisoned the planet, making it uninhabitable.
+Dynastes Corporation created hundreds of underground sanctuaries, just like 573, to preserve the human race until Earth had time to heal itself.
 Once enough time has passed, the children raised in those sanctuaries—children just like Eva—will be allowed to resurface and reclaim the planet.

 Eva can’t think of anything she wants more in life.
-And it’s said that the surface is indeed now safe to repopulate.
-But Eva won’t be allowed to leave Sanctuary 573—to make a friend—until she can pass Dynastes’ survival and aptitude test.
+And the surface is now supposedly safe to repopulate.
+But Eva won’t be allowed to leave Sanctuary 573, to make a friend, until she can pass Dynastes’ survival and aptitude test.
 And she won’t be allowed to take that until her 16th birthday.

 Unfortunately, on the eve of her 16th birthday, everything goes wrong.